beam2d/arpaca/README.md

 absolute value.

-Thanks to the flexibility of ARPACK, you can use arbitrary formulation of operator A * v, where v is a real vector.
+Thanks to the flexibility of ARPACK, you can use arbitrary formulation of operator A * x, where x is a real vector.

 ```c++
 template<typename MatrixA, typename MatrixB>